Weisl/Master-Thesis-Material-Layering/README.md

 ## License
 This work is published under the conditions of the Creative Commons License Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)—see https://creativecommons.org/licenses/by-nc-nd/4.0/.

+## Comments and Critics
+I spent a lot of time and energy writing this thesis.
+I have tried to make it understandable, logical and practical.
+I have also tried to meet the high scientific standards.
+I am not immune to mistakes and I have not always achieved these goals.
+Please let me know if certain parts are not clear to you and if you agree or disagree with the suggested patterns.
+Your feedback is most welcome.